If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 Can’t-Miss Shops on Broughton Street

-Here are a few places where you can pick up Christmas gifts while supporting local businesses at the same time.
+Here are a few places where you can shop for Christmas gifts while supporting local businesses at the same time.

 The Paris Market, Capital Bee Co, and Nourish are a few personal favorites of mine.

 If you want to stay in a gorgeous historic property on Broughton Street, I highly recommend The Marshall House.
-It’s one of my favorite hotels in Savannah that decorate for Christmas.
+You can’t beat how close it is to all the shops!

 City Market